9 Easy Ways to Get New Ideas

 The scientist, Paul Ehrlich, kept substituting one color for another—well over 500 colors—until he found the right dye to color the veins of laboratory mice.

 You can substitute things, places, procedures, people, ideas, and emotions.

 Is there a different ingredient?

 Could there be another part instead of this?

 Much of creative thinking involves combining previously unrelated ideas or subjects to make something new.

 This process is called synthesis and is regarded by many experts as the essence of creativity.

-Gregor Mendel created a whole new scientific discipline, genetics, by combining mathematics with biology.
+Gregor Mendel created a new scientific discipline, genetics, by combining mathematics and biology.

 - What can be combined?